 Another great viewpoint to enjoy the marvel that is autumn in Latvia is Paradise Hill, located on the outskirts of Sigulda next to a large cemetery.
 It is also known as Painters Hill, as many prominent Latvian artists painted the view from the hilltop.

-Paradise Hill is located about 5 kilometers north of Sigulda, along the course of the Gauja River, and from the hill you can follow various paths through the river valley.
+Paradise Hill is located just north of Sigulda, along the course of the Gauja River, and from the hill you can follow various paths through the river valley.
 One of the places you can easily reach is Peter’s Cave (Petera Ala), a small cave surrounded by a red sandstone cliff, about 10 minutes walk from Paradise Hill.

 Sigulda is also famous for having three castles located in the immediate vicinity of the city – the Sigulda Castle, which is currently being restored, Turaida Castle (find it in the paragraph below!), and the Castle of the Livonian Order of Sigulda.
 Even though the latter is mostly ruins nowadays, it houses a reconstructed panoramic tower with great views over the river valley and a building with workshops of local craftspeople, which is a great place to pick up some souvenirs.